 On April 6, Fort Collins voters will consider a Citizen Initiative Ballot that would force the City of Fort Collins to zone and attempt to acquire the Hughes redevelopment site for parks, recreation and open lands, and natural areas.
 This measure is contrary to the City Plan and recommendations of City staff.
 Even if it passes, the ballot measure can’t force the University to sell the property.
-Meanwhile, CSU’s plan would preserve 40-45 acres of open greenspace at no cost to the City.
+Meanwhile, CSU’s plan would preserve nearly half the site as open and green space at no cost to the City.

-We love open space, too, but we can have both!
-The current redevelopment plan for the site includes 40-45 acres of natural areas and trail connectivity, and takes an already residential area of the city and utilizes it to meet important community needs around equity and accessibility: providing attainable housing, on-site healthcare and childcare, as well as transit.
+We love open space, too, and we can have both!
+The current redevelopment plan for the site includes around 70 acres of open and green space, with natural areas and trail connectivity, and takes an already residential area of the city and utilizes it to meet important community needs around equity and accessibility: providing attainable housing, on-site healthcare and childcare, as well as transit.

 We can support equity and access in our community and also have open space!